 Write Reviews to improve Writing Skills

-Two of the most frequently stated pieces of advice for an aspiring writer are: first, read many books on a number of subjects and second, write every day.
+Two of the most frequently stated pieces of advice for an aspiring writer are: first, read many books on a number of subjects, and second, write every day.
 By reading many books on various subjects, you will increase your knowledge base.
 By writing every day, you will develop better writing skills.
 A way that I discovered that I could use to support both of these objectives is by writing reviews of the books that I am reading.

 What to Include in a Book Review

-For me, writing a review is no more difficult than writing a book report was when I was a child.
+For me, writing a review is no more difficult than writing a book report when I was a child.
 To write a review, I first read the book.
 As I am reading, I jot down notes about what I am reading in the book.
 I write down what I like about it, and I write down what I did not like about it as well.
 If the book was nonfiction, I ask myself if it inspired me to take action.
-I ask myslef if the book could have better addressed the issues expressed in the title?
+I ask myself if the book could have better addressed the issues expressed in the title.
 Did the end of the book leave me satisfied with the outcome?
 Did the book deliver everything that the title of the book promised?

-A book review is simply a critical analysis, description, and an evaluation on the quality, meaning, and significance of a book, not a retelling.
+A book review is simply a critical analysis, description, and evaluation of the quality, meaning, and significance of a book, not a retelling.
 My focus when writing a review is to determine the book's purpose, content, and authority.
 Although I said it was as easy as writing a book report, it is not a book report or summary of the book.
 It is in essence an op-ed piece.
 My reviews describe what I believe are the strengths and weaknesses of the content of the book.
 My analysis includes what I believe the author attempted to say, whether I, as a reviewer, thought the author succeeded and then I describe why I felt the way I did about the book.

 Writing Your Reviews

 For your first review, I suggest writing a review about a well-known book.
 Create a Word Press blog (free version) specifically for your reviews.
 Now that you have a place to post your review, you can write your book review.
-You can do this in a countless number of ways.
+You can do this in countless ways.
 Your book review is personal to you and reflects your opinion.
 A review written for publication can be as little as 50-100 to upwards of 1500 words depending on the word count specifications of the publication for which you are writing your review.
-In writing your reviews on your blog, however you should write between 400-700 words.
+In writing your reviews on your blog, however, you should write between 400-700 words.

-Include in your review the book’s title, author’s name, copyright date, type of book, subject matter, any special features, price and ISBN.
+Include in your review the book’s title, author’s name, copyright date, type of book, subject matter, any special features, price, and ISBN.
 Determine the author’s reason for writing the book.
-Usually this is stated somewhere in the first chapter or preface of the book.
-If reading fiction, put into as few words as possible what the story line is.
+Usually, this is stated somewhere in the first chapter or preface of the book.
+If reading fiction put into as few words as possible what the storyline is.
 State the theme and thesis of the book.